JetBrains/intellij-platform-plugin-template/README.md

 Most of the IntelliJ Platform codebase tests are model-level, run in a headless environment using an actual IDE instance.
 The tests usually test a feature as a whole rather than individual functions that comprise its implementation, like in unit tests.

-In `src/test/kotlin`, you'll find a basic `MyPluginTest` test that utilizes `BasePlatformTestCase` and runs a few checks against the XML files to indicate an example operation of creating files on the fly or reading them from `src/test/testData/rename` test resources.
+In `src/test/kotlin`, you will find a basic `MyPluginTest` test that utilizes `BasePlatformTestCase` and runs a few checks against the XML files to indicate an example operation of creating files on the fly or reading them from `src/test/testData/rename` test resources.

 > [!NOTE]
 > Run your tests using predefined *Run Tests* configuration or by invoking the `./gradlew check` Gradle task.